 Like previous survey results, we did not find evidence that local education agencies (LEAs) are using the Effective Teachers in High Poverty Schools Incentive Program on a broad level for recruitment.
-When asked, "Prior to receiving the salary bonus, did you know about the Effective Teachers in High Poverty Schools Incentive Program", out of the 50 teachers who answered, 34 teachers or 68 percent indicated "No".
+When asked, "Prior to receiving the salary bonus, did you know about the Effective Teachers in High Poverty Schools Incentive Program", out of the 92 teachers who answered, 56 teachers or 61 percent indicated "No".
 Those who indicated being aware of the program prior to receiving the salary bonus shared that they learned about it in the following ways, ranked from the most to the least common:

-- 1) School communication.
-Some teachers became aware of the program through email communication, personal communication with the principal, or in a faculty meeting. - 2) Peers.
-Several teachers learned about the incentive program because

-- other teachers in their school received the salary bonus. - 3) Other media.
+- School communication.
+Some teachers became aware of the program through email communication from the school or district, personal communication with the principal, or in a faculty meeting. - 2) Peers.
+Several teachers learned about the incentive program because other teachers in their school received the salary bonus. - 3) Other media.
 Other teachers heard about the bonus through newsletters or researching the program for themselves online.

 To further examine if the salary bonus serves as a recruitment tool, teachers were asked if they had recently moved schools because they wanted to be eligible for the salary bonus.
-Out of the 14 teachers who reported having recently moved schools, no teachers indicated that they moved because they wanted to be eligible for the salary bonus.
-This information is like last year's results.
+Out of the 40 teachers who reported having recently moved schools, 4 teachers indicated that they moved because they wanted to be eligible for the salary bonus.

 The subject of retention is a more difficult one to parse.
-As seen above, participant teachers have a higher retention rate at their schools in the year following the award year.
-While a high percentage of these teachers have considered leaving the teaching profession because of salary (70%), their response to open-ended questions reveals that many of the teachers teach and stay teaching in a high poverty school for reasons not related to salary or performance-pay incentives.
+As seen above, participant teachers have generally had a higher retention rate at their schools in the year following the award year.
+While a high percentage of these teachers have considered leaving the teaching profession because of salary (58%), their response to open-ended questions reveals that many of the teachers teach and stay teaching in a high poverty school for reasons not related to salary or performance-pay incentives.

-When asked if the salary bonus has influenced their personal career decisions, 33 out of 50 teachers (66%) responded "Yes."
+When asked if the salary bonus has influenced their personal career decisions, 33 out of 51 teachers (55%) responded "Yes."
 A review of their responses to this question shows that the salary bonus is viewed as a form of recognition and motivation by many of them.